Euro recovers as inflation eases pressure on ECB

 Meanwhile, markets digested some mixed signals from Europe.

-In its latest quarterly bank lending survey, the ECB painted a more upbeat picture than it had in Tuesday's disappointing euro zone credit reading, with banks sensing an improvement.
+In its latest quarterly bank lending survey, the ECB painted a more upbeat picture that it had in Tuesday's disappointing euro zone credit reading.

-Figures from Madrid earlier showed Spain's economy saw its strongest quarterly growth in six years in Q1 although retail sales both there and in Germany sagged last month.
+Figures from Madrid earlier showed Spain's economy saw its strongest quarterly growth in six years in the first quarter of the year although retail sales both there and in Germany sagged last month.

-Market participants continued to track developments in Ukraine, where masked gunmen in military fatigues seized government offices in another town, in a further sign that pro-Western authorities in Kiev are losing control of the country's eastern industrial heartland bordering Russia.
+Market participants continued to track developments in Ukraine, where hundreds of pro-Moscow separatists stormed government buildings in a provincial capitals on Tuesday and fired on police holed up in a regional headquarters.

 The dollar recovered most of the day's losses on the yen to 102.54 yen, have struck a low of 102.28 yen soon after the BOJ revealed its upbeat forecasts.